CarlosNZ/fig-tree-evaluator/README.md

 ## Operator reference

+The full list of available operators and their associated properties:

 <sup>*</sup> denotes "required" properties

-The full list of available operators and their associated properties is as follows:

 ### AND